SebastianBocquet/PosteriorAgreement/README.md

 where *D*(**0**) is the probability of zero difference.

 The following figure show the normalized difference distribution, and highlights the are that is integrated to obtain the *p*-value.
+This makes sense intuitively: if zero is well within the difference distribution, the *p*-value is large, indicating good agreement.
+Conversely, if zero is far from the distribution, the *p*-value will be very small.

 ![](one-d_example.png)